 What are carp?

 Carp are a family of fish native to Europe and Asia.
-Cyprinus carpio, the common carp, has been in the US for over 100 years.
-That's long enough that we don't really know what our waters would be like without them.
+The common carp (Cyprinus carpio) has been in the US for over 100 years - long enough that we don't really know what our waters would be like without them.
 The common carp is considered a nuisance fish, but it doesn't seem to be doing too much harm to the lakes and rivers it lives in.
-The newest carp invaders, however, seem to be causing a lot of trouble in the Mississippi and the surrounding waters.
-These newcomers (collectively named "Asian carp") are four separate invasive exotic species; the bighead carp, the black carp, the grass carp, and the silver carp.

-These carp were introduced to the U.S. in the 1970's in hope that they would control weed and parasite growth in aquatic farms.
-A few of these carp managed to get into the Mississippi River, and eventually established breeding populations.
-They are slowly making their way northward up the Mississippi River and its tributaries, and have been found as far north as Minnesota.
+Introduced to the U.S. in the 1970's to control weed and parasite growth in aquatic farms, Asian carp eventually managed to get into the Mississippi River and establish breeding populations.
+Asian carp are slowly making their way up the Mississippi River and its tributaries, and have been found as far north as Minnesota.